m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 - `S2` is contained in `S1`
 - Neither set contains the other

 Sets are compared by containment.
 A set that contains another set is "greater" than that set.
-Note that this ordering is *partial*, because two sets that don’t contain each other cannot be ordered.
+Note that this ordering is *partial*, because two sets that don't contain each other cannot be ordered.

 When we want to order labels, we must look at both the sensitivity level and the compartment